On the Provability Logic of HA: Provability logic of : arithmetical completeness

-In this subsection we prove \cref{Reduction-llea-lleb}: $\iglh\nvdash A$ implies $\iglhb\nvdash\gamma(A)$.
-All consequent technical lemmas are used only for the proof of \cref{Reduction-llea-lleb}.
-For the sake of simplicity of notations in the rest of this section we use $\vdash$ for derivability in $\igl$, unless we say otherwise.
+This subsection proves \Cref{Reduction-llea-lleb}: if $\iglcph\nvdash A$, then $\iglcphb\nvdash\gamma(A)$ for some substitution $\gamma$.
+All subsequent technical lemmas are used solely in the proof of \Cref{Reduction-llea-lleb}.
+For notational simplicity, throughout this section we denote derivability in $\iglcp$ by $\vdash$, unless otherwise stated.